 In Canada, two types of MAID are allowed:

-Who is eligible for MAID in Canada under the new law?
+Who is eligible for MAID under Canadian law?

 Under Bill C-14, two independent health care professionals need to evaluate an individual in order to determine whether he/she qualifies for MAID.
-To qualify, an individual must be 18 years or older and meet the following four eligibility criteria:
+To qualify for MAID, a person must satisfy all of the following eligibility criteria.
+They must:

 Patients must also be capable of providing informed consent at the time that MAID is provided.

 Who can provide MAID?
 Who can assist the providers and assessors?